replit/ReplitLM/replit-code-v1-3b/README.md

 ```

 Note that:
-- `trust_remote_code=True` be passed to the `from_pretrained` method because ReplitLM is not a class in the transformers library yet.
+- `trust_remote_code=True` is passed to the `from_pretrained` method because ReplitLM is not a class in the [Transformers](https://huggingface.co/docs/transformers/index) library.
-- `clean_up_tokenization_spaces=False` to avoid removing spaces in the output that affect syntactical correctness of generated code.
+- `clean_up_tokenization_spaces=False` is meant to avoid removing spaces in the output, because that would affect the syntactical correctness of the generated code.

 ## Generation